Firm: Consonance Capital

 Edmands, who had joined Chemical Venture Partners in 1993, became head of its health care team on Blutt’s departure.

 Consonance Capital took flight in 2005, as Blutt invested first his own money, then attracted investor cash, to invest in the stocks of small public health care companies.
-He described himself as a buy-and-hold investor who would often but not always take a seat on the board of the companies whose shares he bought.
+He described himself as a buy-and-hold investor who would often but not always take a seat on the board of the companies whose stock he bought.
 The firm now has grown to four investing pros on his public market team and eight employees total, Blutt said.

 Edmands rejoined Blutt this year, and now the firm plans to expand its investments into private equity as well as public markets.